angarsky/diveintopython/learn/classes/static_class.md

 > [!NOTE]
 > Read this tutorial on the website: https://diveintopython.org/learn/classes/static-class

-Python offers various class types, including python static classes, which allow you to define class-level functionality without the need to create instances.
-One of the advantages of using a static class is that it allows you to group related functions together within a class, by integrating python static classes into your Python projects, you can harness the benefits of organized, class-level functionality that doesn't depend on class instances.
+Python offers various class types, including Python static classes, which allow you to define class-level functionality without the need to create instances.
+One of the advantages of using a static class is that it allows you to group related functions together within a class, by integrating Python static classes into your Python projects, you can harness the benefits of organized, class-level functionality that doesn't depend on class instances.
 To create a static method in a class, you can use the `@staticmethod` decorator.
 Once created, you can call the static method directly from the class without creating an instance of it.
 In this article, we will explore the concept of static classes and how to create and call a static method in a class.

 ## Understanding Python Static Classes